 2.3 Electrodes placement and EMG and acceleration recordings

-Besomi et al., 2024)A single pair of adhesive, surface electrodes (24 mm diameter; Spes Medica, Battipaglia, Italy) was positioned with 30 mm inter-electrode distance on the following muscles at the right side: serratus anterior, upper trapezius, middle trapezius, and lower trapezius muscles.
+EMG recording was reported according to the new checklist for reporting and critically appraising studies using EMG (CEDE-Check; Besomi et al., 2024).
+A single pair of adhesive and circular surface electrodes (24 mm diameter; Spes Medica, Battipaglia, Italy) was positioned with 30 mm inter-electrode distance on the following muscles at the right side: serratus anterior, upper trapezius, middle trapezius, and lower trapezius muscles.
 Considering surface EMGs detected nearby the innervation zone are unlikely to reflect the degree of muscle excitation (Mancebo, Cabral, de Souza, de Oliveira, & Vieira, 2019; Rainoldi, Melchiorri, & Caruso, 2004), the pair of electrodes were positioned following the innervation zone guideline described by Barbero and colleagues (2012).
 For the upper trapezius, medial trapezius, and lower trapezius muscles, the center of the different pairs of electrodes was respectively placed at (i) 20% of the line traced from the spinal process of the sixth cervical vertebrae to the acromial angle; (ii) 20% of the line connecting the spinous process of the seventh cervical vertebrae to the acromial angle; (iii) 25% of the line traced from the spinous process of the twelfth thoracic vertebrae to the scapular spine (Figure 2A).
 For the serratus anterior muscle, the electrodes were positioned on the available muscle belly between the fifth and seventh ribs, since innervation zones are commonly not spatially organized in this muscle region (Figure 2B; (Barbero et al., 2012).
-Before positioning the electrodes, the skin was shaved and cleaned with an abrasive paste.
+For each participant, before positioning the electrodes, the skin was shaved and cleaned with an abrasive paste (Nuprep Skin Prep Gel, Weaver and Company, Colorado, USA).
+Afterward, the skin was cleaned with water and dried with paper.
+The electrodes were kept in place for both exercise conditions, with and without biofeedback.

 PLEASE INSERT FIGURE 2 HERE

-Bipolar EMGs were acquired with a wireless system and digitized at 2048 samples/s using a 16-bit A/D converter (gain 200 V/V; common-mode rejection ratio > 100 dB; DuePro system; LISiN and OTBioelettronica, Turin, Italy).
-A dedicated system probe (DueBio, LISiN and OTBioelettronica, Turin, Italy), with a triaxial accelerometer (sampling frequency of 100 Hz; 16-bit resolution), was tightly fixed on the superior part of the weight stack to record its vertical acceleration from the z-axis, the direction which the exercise imposed the majority of acceleration (Viecelli, Graf, Aguayo, Hafen, & Füchslin, 2020).
+Bipolar EMGs were acquired with a wireless system and digitized at 2048 samples/s using a 16-bit A/D converter (range input signal: 33 mV amplified with Gain 102 V/V; 10 - 500 Hz bandwidth amplifier; common-mode rejection ratio > 100 dB; size: 21mm (radius) x 11mm (thickness); weight: 12 g; DuePro system; LISiN and OTBioelettronica, Turin, Italy).
+A dedicated system probe (DueBio, LISiN and OTBioelettronica, Turin, Italy), with a triaxial accelerometer (sampling frequency of 100 Hz; 16-bit resolution), was tightly fixed on the superior part of the weight stack to record its vertical acceleration from the z-axis, the direction which the exercise induced the greatest acceleration (Viecelli, Graf, Aguayo, Hafen, & Füchslin, 2020).
 The position data was then obtained from the double integration of acceleration data (Viecelli et al., 2020).
 Specifically, peaks in the position data were used to identify the individual repetitions and the concentric and eccentric phases of exercise (Viecelli et al., 2020).
 Surface EMGs and acceleration data were sampled with a maximum synchronization delay of 50 ms from the acquisition system and transmitted via Bluetooth to a portable computer.

 2.4 Data analysis